-Defendant was found guilty of Distribution of Heroin (Drug Grid Group 2), for an offense committed on 2/9/2004.
+Defendant was found guilty of Distribution of Heroin (Drug Group 2), for an offense committed on 2/9/2004.

-Receiving Stolen Property (felony): 11/22/1975 Yes 1∕2 point Possession of Heroin: 2/5/1982 No 0 point PWID Cocaine (DC): 8/17/1983; sentence ended 9/17/1986 Yes 1 / 2 point Attempted Murder (PA): 4/15/1997 Yes 3 points 4 points
+Prior Convictions Date of Sentence Scored?
+Points Receiving Stolen Property (felony): 11/22/1975 Yes $ \frac{\frac{1}{2}}{\frac{3}{4}} $ $ \frac{1}{2} $ Possession of Heroin: 2/5/1982 No PWID Cocaine (DC): 8/17/1983; sentence ended 9/17/1986 Yes Attempted Murder (PA): 4/15/1997 Yes

 The Receiving Stolen Property, Possession of Heroin and PWID Cocaine conviction are beyond the 10-year window and so have lapsed.
 The lapsed possession of heroin conviction is a misdemeanor and can never be revived.
 The non-lapsed felony conviction in 1997, however, revives the lapsed felony convictions.
-The revived Receiving Stolen Property conviction and the revived PWID cocaine conviction are 1⁄2 points each.
-The attempted murder conviction in Pennsylvania most closely matches DC's assault with intent to kill; therefore, it would be a group 5 offense worth 3 criminal history points.
+The revived Receiving Stolen Property conviction and the revived PWID cocaine conviction are /2 points each.
+The attempted murder conviction in Pennsylvania most closely matches DC's assault with intent to kill; therefore, it would be a Master Group 5 offense worth 3 criminal history points.
 The final criminal history score is 4 points, putting this defendant in column D.

-The defendant's current offense and criminal history put him in Drug Grid Box 2D, which is a short split permissible box.
+The defendant's current offense and criminal history put him in Drug Box 2D, which is a short split permissible box.
 Thus the judge may impose either a short split or a prison sentence (including a long split).
 In either case, the judge must impose a prison sentence that is within the prison range (24 - 48 months for Drug Box 2D).
 For a short split sentence, the court may then suspend execution of all but six months or less.
 Thus, any sentence to incarceration between 24 and 48 months would be a compliant sentence, as would a short split sentence.